 How Confidence Greases the Wheels of Success

-So, what does changing your posture and putting a smile on your face have to do with your ability to achieve your goals?
+So, what does changing your posture and putting a smile on your face has to do with your ability to achieve your goals?
 Absolutely everything!

 Exceptional leaders can keep going and achieve their goals despite the odds stacked against them because they have such a high level of self-belief.
 They know that the only thing that can stop them from achieving their goals is their own self-doubt.